 Why Coconut Wax which has lower melting point than Soy Wax is listed as stronger in terms of scent throw?

-Coconut wax has typical melting point of around 48°C and Soy wax has a typical melting point at around 65°C. And this is counter-intuitive, as we know that lower melting/mixing temperatures result is weaker throw.
+Coconut wax has a typical melting point of around 48°C and Soy wax has a typical melting point at around 65°C (temperatures vary from brand to brand), and as we pointed above, low temperature equals weaker throw.
 However, this is not the case with coconut wax due to its unique composition.
-You see, coconut wax has a high percentage of medium-chain fatty acids, which allow it to hold a larger amount of fragrance oil than other waxes.
+You see, coconut wax has a high percentage of medium-chain fatty acids, which allow it to bind to a larger amount of fragrance molecules than other waxes.
+Also, coconut wax has about 10% lower density than soy (it’s lighter), a trait that allows fragrance molecules to be distributed more evenly throughout its mass.
+These 2 unique characteristics mean that when burned coconut wax releases more fragrance into the air, even at a mere 48°C, resulting in a stronger scent throw.

 Why choosing a high-quality wax is so important?